Skip navigation

 Young people and financial advice

-The Australian Securities and Investment Commission website has a section of its website devoted to information for young people.
-Contact them for the free comic, To the max, which was published by Streetwize Communications with support from ASIC.
+The Australian Securities and Investment Commission has devoted a section of its website to information for young people.
+Contact them for the free comic, To the max, which was originally published by Streetwize Communications with support from ASIC.
+Also see the ASIC site, FIDO (Financial Tips and Safety Checks).

 The National Welfare Rights Network provides independent information, advice and representation about Social Security law and its administration.
-Also see their site for information on the magazine, rights review, produced quarterly by the Welfare Rights Centre in Sydney.
+Their site has information on the quarterly magazine, rights review, produced by the Welfare Rights Centre in Sydney.

-MoneyMinded is a financial education program which helps people make informed decisions about the use and management of their money.
+MoneyMinded is a financial education program which helps people make informed decisions about using and managing money.
 Its site includes useful tips on managing mobile phone debt.

-Managing money, saving money is a section of the Victorian Government's Youth Central website to help youth make informed decisions.
+Managing money, saving money is a section of the Victorian Government's Youth Central website which is designed to help youth make informed financial decisions.

-Mobile phone debt: See this archived item from ABC Radio's 7.30 report on mobile phone debt.
+Mobile phone debt: archived item from ABC Radio's 7.30 report.

 Journal articles on this topic (from Youth Studies Australia):